Sunday, January 30, 2022

 People and Pets--have pet leashes and carriers readily available and pack food and water bowls

-Papers, cell phones, and chargers, and important documents
+Papers, cell phones, chargers, and important documents

 Prescription meds and Eyeglasses